HackerShohag/RAVEN_Downloader/README.md

         ffmpeg
         yt-dlp (alternative of youtube-dl)

-### Doesn't work (or hasn't fixed):
+### Needs testing:
         Theme Management (might have some bugs)
-        Download Location (default is appData path (~/.local/share/raven.downloader.shohag)) History (It doesn't save previous entries currently)
+        Download Location (default is appData path (~/.local/share/raven.downloader.shohag))

-N.B.: Please don't report these bugs right now.
-You may need to install some dependency manually.
+N.B.: You may need to install some dependency manually.
 For example, yt-dlp pip package (`pip3 install yt-dlp`).
-It's still in undergoing development.
 You can provide me testing data on telegram (t.me/HackerShohag).

 ## Screenshots
 Download Page             |  Settings Page